 Are you interested in how financial markets operate?
 Do you want to learn about financial decision making and investment?
 Would you like to join one of the UK’s largest and most respected finance groups, with some of Britain’s most satisfied students?

 You have access to our virtual trading floor, where you can trade multiple markets from a single screen with industry leading software, X_TRADER.
-You can also use real-world Bloomberg data, within minutes of it being released, so you can practise making business decisions in the same way you might in the workplace.
+You can also use real-world Bloomberg Market Data Feed (B-PIPE), within minutes of it being released, so you can practise making business decisions in the same way you might in the workplace.

 The course examines international financial markets, as well as how finance shapes leadership, strategy and planning within organisations.

 We use real-life examples to apply theory to practice and develop your capacity to analyse statistics.
 Ethics underpins all of our teaching, so you can graduate with the ability to make sound, responsible financial decisions for the benefit of organisations and their stakeholders.

 Your first year ensures you receive a fully-rounded business education by introducing you to topics such as marketing, economics, management and accounting.